SOPSLab/AmoebotSim/docs/source/usage/usage.rst

 - **Simulation Controls**.
 Pressing the *Start/Stop* button will start and stop the instanced simulation.
 When stopped, the *Step* button will execute a single particle activation.
 The *Step Duration* slider controls how fast the simulation proceeds.
 - **Metrics**.
 These labels track different simulation statistics as it runs.
 - **Inspection Text**.
 A particle's inspection text shows various information about its state.
-- **Command Line**.
-The command line provides a front-end interface to AmoebotSim's JavaScript API, described more :ref:`below <command-line>`.

 .. _controls: